1) The best diet is the one that makes you the healthiest and happiest.

 I eat a PLANT-BASED, WHOLE FOODS diet.

 These are the life-giving foods our bodies really want, and utilize optimally.
 They provide us with nutrients, minerals, vitamins, protein, fat, and carbohydrate (calories) that allow us to thrive.
 With a whole food diet you can be your best.
-As I've progressed through my journey on a vegan and predominantly raw diet, I am realizing that this rule is the most important.
+As I've progressed through my journey on a vegan and predominantly raw diet, I am realizing that this idea is the most important.
 A diet rich in whole foods is the ideal diet for every body.
 If you could only take away one of these guidelines, I would say take this one.

 I eat when I'm hungry, and stop when I'm satisfied.

-I sip water throughout the day.
+I drink water throughout the day.